iPetyo/React/calorias_tracker_ContextAPI/README.md

 # React + TypeScript + Vite

 This project is a web application developed using React and Vite.
 Tailwind CSS has been utilized for the interface design.
+In addition to leveraging React's useReducer for managing the application state, I've also incorporated React's Context API for efficiently managing global state and passing data through the component tree.

 ## Live Demo